 When a person suffers from loss of muscle and fat tissue due to chronic illness, this condition is called cachexia.
 The general loss of weight and muscle mass that naturally occurs with advancing age is called sarcopenia.
 The term “catabolic wasting” encompasses both of these medical conditions.

-Most HIV-infected men with decreased testosterone levels have testosterone deficiency.
-Treatment of hypogonadal HIV-infected men with testosterone supplementation can lead to increased muscle mass and improvements in quality of life, and improvements in depression.
-In women, testosterone treatment has shown increase in weight and social functioning.
+Most HIV-infected men have testosterone deficiency.
+Treatment of hypogonadal HIV-infected men with testosterone supplementation can lead to increased muscle mass and improvements in depression as well as quality of life.
+In HIV-infected women, testosterone treatment has shown improvements in weight and social functioning.

 Erections are clearly androgen-dependent.
 Testosterone has always been assumed to play a major role in erectile dysfunction (ED) because of the following reasons: